Lecture, 2.00 ECTS

 This course provides an introduction to the practice of information architecture and explores how it intersects with and supports related disciplines that comprise an enterprise content strategy.

 The course begins by exploring how the principles of placemaking and wayfinding from the physical world apply to digital information systems.

 The syllabus covers the fundamental concepts of structural design that provide the foundation for shared information environments, including:

 - search systems

-After completing this course, students will have a basic understanding of the fundamental principles of structural design that provide the foundation for shared information environments.
+After completing this course, students will have a basic understanding of the fundamental principles of information architecture and be able to identify the elements and relationships in complex information environments.

 In practical exercises with public content, students learn to evaluate existing information systems, applying their knowledge to visualize structure and recommend improvements to support usability, findability, and understanding.